Business

 Estimated annual servicing cost (electric, lithium): $200–$300/year

-Lead-acid electric carts require additional attention: flooded lead-acid batteries require regular electrolyte checks and terminal cleaning.
-This adds time and occasional cost for distilled water, terminal protectant, and corrosion treatment — typically $50–$100/year in consumables on top of mechanical servicing.
+Lead-acid electric carts require additional attention.
+Flooded lead-acid batteries need regular electrolyte checks and terminal cleaning, which adds time and occasional cost for distilled water, terminal protectant, and corrosion treatment — typically $50–$100/year in consumables on top of mechanical servicing.

 Estimated annual servicing cost (electric, lead-acid): $250–$400/year

-Gas and electric golf carts have distinct maintenance needs, with gas carts requiring regular attention to their fuel systems, including fuel filters, spark plugs, and engine oil changes.
+Petrol carts require regular attention to their fuel systems, including fuel filters, spark plugs, and engine oil changes.
+A standard servicing schedule typically includes:

 Estimated annual servicing cost (petrol): $400–$700/year

-Gas carts offer the convenience of longer operating ranges and quicker refuelling, but they need more frequent maintenance due to their combustion engines.
-For fleet operators running multiple carts, this servicing burden compounds significantly.
+Petrol carts offer longer operating ranges and quicker refuelling, but the combustion engine demands more frequent maintenance.
+For fleet operators running multiple carts, that servicing burden compounds significantly.

-Typical battery lifespans in Australia, with correct charging and maintenance, are: flooded lead-acid approximately 3–5 years, AGM approximately 4–6 years, and lithium (LiFePO₄) approximately 8–10+ years.
-Heat and poor maintenance shorten life.
+With correct charging and maintenance, typical battery lifespans in Australia are: flooded lead-acid approximately 3–5 years, AGM approximately 4–6 years, and lithium (LiFePO₄) approximately 8–10+ years.
+Heat and poor maintenance push life toward the lower end of those ranges.

 • Lead-acid replacement set (AUD): $1,100–$1,800 installed